Multiple scattering-assisted fluorescence amplification: towards biological applications: Introduction

-Based on the same theoretical foundations of lasers, we consider an alternative solution to improve the efficiency of fluorescence emission in a less constrained environment.
-This alternative is based on the physical principle of random lasers and the multiple scattering of light \cite{wiersma2008physics,luan2015lasing}.
-Letokhov \cite{letokhov1968generation} laid the foundations for stimulated amplification by an incoherent positive feedback from scatterers in a diffusive regime, calling it the photonic bomb.
-Its first experimental demonstration was proposed by the team of Ambartsumyan who replaced one mirror of a Fabry-Perot cavity with a diffusive surface \cite{ambartsumyan1966laser}.
-Many different random lasers are now described \cite{luan2015lasing} with solutions of Rhodamine 6G (R6G) as gain medium, which is a cytotoxic dye \cite{alford2009toxicity} usually diluted in non-biocompatible organic solvents or at non-physiological pH \cite{yi2012behaviors}.
-Exploiting the intrinsic architecture of a biological tissue as natural scatterer, a team described the use of R6G to generate random lasing from bone fibers stained with this dye \cite{song2010random}.
-Combining the concept of biological and random laser, the goal of this work is to lay the ground for a sub-laser-threshold fluorescence amplification from biological samples while keeping the experimental conditions as biocompatible as possible.
-A stimulated emission fraction will be created by recycling the excitation and emission photons thanks to scattering in the sample.
+Based on the same theoretical foundations of lasers, we consider a new solution to improve the efficiency of fluorescence emission in a less constrained environment.
+It is based on the physical principle of random lasers and the multiple scattering of light \cite{wiersma2008physics,luan2015lasing}.
+Letokhov \cite{letokhov1968generation} laid the foundations for stimulated amplification by incoherent positive feedback from scatterers in a diffuse regime, which he called the photonic bomb.
+Its first experimental demonstration was proposed by the Ambartsumyan team, who replaced a mirror of a Fabry-Perot cavity with a diffusive surface \cite{ambartsumyan1966laser}.
+Many different random lasers have now been described \cite{luan2015lasing} using solutions of Rhodamine 6G (Rh6G) as a gain medium, which is a cytotoxic dye \cite{alford2009toxicity} usually diluted in non-biocompatible organic solvents or at non-physiological pH \cite{yi2012behaviours}.
+Using the intrinsic architecture of a biological tissue as a natural scatterer, one team described the use of Rh6G to generate random lasers from bone fibres stained with this dye \cite{song2010random}.
+Combining the concepts of biological and random lasers, the aim of this work is to lay the foundations for sub-laser threshold fluorescence amplification of biological samples, while keeping the experimental conditions as close as possible to a a biological environment, thus enabling a broad field of potential applications.
+A stimulated emission fraction will be generated by recycling the excitation and emission photons thanks to scattering in the sample.